Thinking of adding solar to your home and not sure how to get started or what to expect? Here’s a guide to having a quality experience

 At this stage in the process electrical drawings, site plans, engineering drawings and other information is prepared for submission of building permit and utility interconnection applications.
 After several weeks, construction begins.

 The solar installation process is precise and must be done correctly in order to avoid serious problems.
-A good solar company will not only have teams that fully understand the construction process, they will have team members that take pride in their work, are polite and courteous, and will treat your home like it’s their own.
+A good home solar installation company will not only have teams that fully understand the construction process, they will have team members that take pride in their work, are polite and courteous, and will treat your home like it’s their own.
 Clean up happens every day.
 Tools and equipment are stored neatly, every day.
 The homeowners are inconvenienced as little as possible.
 Sometimes, one act of carelessness that may seem unimportant to the many is the one thing that a client notices and remembers about the company, the team, and the experience.
 Good solar companies, with good teams, understand this and make sure their team members know that everything matters in the relationship and the experience.

 Once construction completed, a building inspection will be completed and the utility company will be notified.
 Upon approval, the solar power system can finally be turned on.
 The solar company representative presents an owner’s manual to the homeowner.
 Contents of the manual are reviewed and the homeowner is given a tour of the system to identify components and their functionality.
 You can now start to enjoy the benefits of your solar system and, hopefully, if you’ve followed the advice above, you may have actually enjoyed the process.
 Good luck!